Delle Donne provides emotional lift for the Mystics

 “Sitting is my worst enemy,” she said.
 “I haven’t sat much these past couple of days.
 When I do, I get really stiff and it’s hard to get up from it.
 So I’ve been doing a lot of standing, a lot of core work, a lot of glute work.
 But, yes, sitting has been really bad for me.”

-Delle Donne stayed mostly on the outside on offense, driving to the basket sparingly.
+Delle Donne stayed mostly on the outside on offense Sunday, driving to the basket sparingly.
 She picked her spots though, hitting one big basket on a drive in the fourth quarter as the Sun were making a run.

-”It was kind of one of the moments like, `Hey, I might give my back up and my body up on this one,’ but I feel like it was such a big moment to stop that run they’re making,” she said. ”And I knew I’ve got a phenomenal team.
-They’ve carried me this whole series, and they’re going to carry me the rest of the way.
-So I just saw I might have a lane, because I hadn’t driven or done anything really, so I just tried to attack.”
+“There’s moments when I know I should attack and I can’t,” she said Monday.
+“There are moments when I’m like, ‘OK, I’m going to put my body on the line here and hopefully the game will be over in three minutes.
+It’s a whole different thought process.”

-The Mystics were fortunate to have all the time between the second and third games of the series.
-There’s less rest time now with Game 4 on Tuesday and a potential Game 5 in Washington on Thursday.
+The Mystics were fortunate to have so much time between the second and third games of the series.
+There’s less rest time now, with Game 4 on Tuesday and a potential Game 5 in Washington on Thursday.

-”She wants to win a championship bad enough that we’ve got another 40-some hours to recover, 50-some hours,” Mystics coach Mike Thibault said. ”So we’ll try to do the same process we’ve done the last couple of days and see what we feel like come Tuesday.”
+The Sun hope to take advantage of that.
+They said they allowed Delle Donne to spend too much time just standing around without any contact spacing the floor for her teammates.

+“We’ve got to put her in action,” forward Jonquel Jones said.
+“If she’s going to be out there, we’ve got to make her move.
+We just allowed her to rest on defense.”

 Follow Doug Feinberg on Twitter at http://www.twitter.com/dougfeinberg